thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-cloud-express-tutorial.md

 If there are no table joins in your external database, you can easily create them in ThoughtSpot.

-The following example shows how the table joins were created in the Sales table of the Retail Sales worksheet, available in your **try.thoughtspot.com** account.
+The following example shows how the table joins were created in the SALES_FACT and BASKETS_FACT tables of the Retail_Snowflake worksheet, available in your **try.thoughtspot.com** account.

-## Creating table joins
+## Creating table joins in the SALES_FACT table

 The joins in the Sales table were created by doing the following: